Our regular contributor, pet expert Karen Boyce provides us with this very useful guide to coping with pet loss.

 This loss will be particularly acute if your dog is your main companion.
 Some people, very often the elderly, may miss out on having people to converse with daily.
 Consequently, their dog becomes the focus of their attention.
 It can be their reason to get up and get out and about.
 For some, particularly those with mental health issues, the canine companion can be their reason for living.
 And perhaps more so in the current climate.
 A recent survey discovered that approximately 60% of dog owners questioned said that, during the pandemic, their dogs were helping with their mental well-being and reducing their stress levels.

-This grief can feel so much worse if there was a tragic side to the loss or you think it happened all too soon.
+This grief can feel so much worse if there was a tragic side to the loss or if you think it happened all too soon.
 Owners often have difficulty coming to terms with fatal accidents or deadly illnesses to dogs they have only recently acquired.

 Not “Just A Dog”!